Heapy/kotbot/core-gen/src/main/resources/latest.md

 > Subscribe to @BotNews to be the first to know about the latest updates and join the discussion in @BotTalk

+#### April 21, 2023

+Bot API 6.7

+* Added support for launching Web Apps from inline query results by replacing the parameters switch_pm_text and switch_pm_parameter of the method answerInlineQuery with the parameter button of type InlineQueryResultsButton.
+* Added the field web_app_name to the class WriteAccessAllowed.
+* Added the field switch_inline_query_chosen_chat of the type SwitchInlineQueryChosenChat to the class InlineKeyboardButton, which allows bots to switch to inline mode in a chosen chat of the given type.
+* Added the field via_chat_folder_invite_link to the class ChatMemberUpdated.
+* Added the ability to set different bot names for different user languages using the method setMyName.
+* Added the ability to get the current bot name in the given language as the class BotName using the method getMyName.
+* Added the ability to change bot settings from the bot's profile in official Telegram apps, including the ability to set animated profile photos.
+* Added the ability to specify custom emoji entities using HTML and MarkdownV2 formatting options for bots that purchased additional usernames on Fragment.

 #### March 9, 2023

 Bot API 6.6